 Toasting the Pine Nuts

-The first step is to toast up the pine nuts.
-I pop them into the oven and turn it on to 350 degrees.
-By the time the oven reach its temperature, the nuts are usually done.
+To toast pine nuts, I pop them into the oven and turn it on to 350 degrees.
+By the time the oven reaches its temperature, the nuts are usually done.
 Watch them carefully so that they don’t burn.
 You just want them golden brown.
+This step isn’t necessary, but it adds so much flavor – a lovely warm nuttiness to the pesto.
+You can also toast the pine nuts on the stovetop in a sauté pan.
+Heat the pan and pine nuts without oil, constantly stirring to make sure they don’t burn.
+Remove them immediately once they are toasted.

 Equipment